ThiemenSiemensmaRUG/RugBotSim/README.md

 # RugBot

 Swarm of miniature robots.
-Simulated version of RugBot in WeBots.
+Simulated version of RugBot in Webots.

 ## Overview